yuxin2003/yuxin2003.github.io/_pages/research.md

 <br/>
 * Comparative Effectiveness of Substituted Fact and Credibility Indicator in Blocking Misinformation Related to the COVID-19 Epidemic
   * 03/2022 - 06/2022
   * This study used quantitative experiments to compare two academically recognized  blocking strategies.
-The conclusion shows that the blocking effect of substitutable facts is significantly better than providing credibility indicators.
-Meanwhile, when the two are used at the same time, they show a stronger blocking effect and mutual regulation.
+The conclusion shows that the blocking effect of substituted facts is significantly better than providing credibility indicators.
+Meanwhile, when the two are used at the same time, they show a stronger additive effect.